kuehne-trustable-de/ca3sCore/src/main/resources/help/helpAdmin_en.md

 This listbox allows the selection of a BPMN process that will be invoked after successful certificate creation by this pipeline.
 As the certificate is already created this BPMN process has no option to veto on it.
 This is useful to forward the certificate ( and / or certificate information) to e.g. resource management systems.
 The process is also invoked on revocations.

+#### <a id="pipeline.tenants"></a> Tenants list

+This multi-selection listbox assigns this pipeline to different tenants.
+If no tenant is selected, no user is able to use this pipeline.

 #### SCEP specific settings